Rockets fired at Israel from Lebanon raise risk of conflict

 The unusually large salvo of rockets raised fears of a wider conflagration, as Israel's bitter enemy, the Iran-backed militant group Hezbollah, holds sway over much of southern Lebanon.
 Over the past two days, tensions have skyrocketed at the sacred compound home to the Al-Aqsa mosque in Jerusalem and along Israel's tense border with Gaza.

-“The current situation is extremely serious,” said Maj.
-Gen. Aroldo Lázaro, the head of the U.N. peacekeeping force operating along the Lebanese-Israeli border, adding that he's been in touch with authorities in both countries to “avoid further escalation.”
+In a briefing with reporters, Lt.
+Col. Richard Hecht, an Israeli military spokesman, said the army drew a clear connection between the rocket fire and the recent unrest in Jerusalem.

+“It’s a Palestinian-oriented event,” he said, adding that either the Hamas or Islamic Jihad militant groups could be involved.
+But he said the army believed that Hezbollah and the Lebanese government were aware of what happened and also held responsibility.
+He declined to say how Israel might respond, saying there were “all sorts of scenarios.”

 Earlier on Thursday and late Wednesday night, Palestinian militants in the Gaza Strip fired several rockets toward Israel in protest over the Israeli police storming into the Al-Aqsa Mosque in the heart of Jerusalem’s Old City with tear gas and stun grenades.
-On Thursday, Lebanon’s militant Hezbollah group condemned Israel’s storming of Al-Aqsa, calling it “a flagrant violation” of “religious, moral and human values.”
+On Thursday, Hezbollah condemned Israel’s storming of Al-Aqsa, calling it “a flagrant violation”.
 The shrine — the third-holiest site in Islam — stands on a hilltop revered by Jews as the Temple Mount, the holiest site in Judaism.

 No faction in Lebanon claimed responsibility for the salvo of rockets, which set off air raid sirens across the country’s north.
 A Lebanese security official, who spoke on the condition of anonymity because he was not authorized to speak to media, said the country's security forces believed the rockets were launched by a Lebanon-based Palestinian militant group, not by Hezbollah militants.
 The official said there were no casualties on the Lebanese side.

 A spokesperson for Hezbollah did not respond to a request for comment.
-While Hezbollah may not have fired the rockets, Israel could hold the group responsible for at least giving militants a tacit greenlight to attack.
 Both Israel and Hezbollah have avoided an all-out conflict since their 34-day war in 2006 ended with a draw.

+In Washington, Principal Deputy State Department spokesman Vedant Patel said "Israel has legitimate security concerns and has every right to defend themselves. “

+But he also urged calm in Jerusalem.
+“We emphasize the importance of upholding the historic status quo at the holy sites in Jerusalem and any unilateral action that jeopardizes the status quo to us is unacceptable," he said.

-The barrage on Thursday sent shrapnel flying that wounded at least two people, according to the Galilee Medical Center in northern Israel.
+In Israel, Thursday's rocket fire from Lebanon sent shrapnel flying that wounded at least two people, according to the Galilee Medical Center.
 They included a 19-year-old man who was struck while driving in the Arab village of Fassouta and a 26-year-old hit while riding a motorbike.
-A 60-year-old woman was also injured after falling as she sprinted to a bomb shelter, medics said.
 Israeli police said a bomb squad removed a number of fragments from areas in the north.

 Videos on social media showed massive plumes of dark smoke billowing from Israel’s northern hills and streaks through the sky left by the Iron Dome system.
 Widely circulated photos showed shrapnel that punched a hole in a street in the northern Israeli town of Shlomi and at least one building with its windows blown out.

-Lebanon’s state-run National News Agency, along with Lebanese officials, reported that Israeli tanks along the border fired shells toward southern Lebanese towns near the Rashidiyeh Palestinian refugee camp in response to the rocket fire — a claim strongly denied by the Israeli military, which said its retaliation would come after its security assessment.
+Lebanon’s state-run National News Agency, along with Lebanese officials, reported that Israeli tanks along the border fired shells toward southern Lebanese towns near the Rashidiyeh Palestinian refugee camp in response to the rocket fire.
+Hecht, the army spokesman, denied the claim and said there had been no Israeli fire.

 The Lebanese army said in a statement that it found missile launchers and “a number of rockets intended for launch” in the vicinity of the towns of Zibqin and Qalila in south Lebanon and was working to dismantle them.